hSaria/ChromaTerm/README.md

   exclusive: true
 ```

-In the code above, no other rule will highlight "hello", unless it comes first
+In the code above, no other rule will highlight `hello`, unless it comes first
 and has the `exclusive` flag set.

 ## Palette